tinfante/reddit-scraper/README.md

 - add argparse at least for db wipe/create
 - check that comment parents are correct (that the parent parameter in the comment recur function is local to each iteration)
+- loading .env doesn't work as expected. still have to set env variables.